Developmental Brain Science Fellowship

 The position includes ample support from research assistants, collaborations with graduate students and faculty, and close collaboration with the primary investigator (PI).

 The PI is committed to providing fellows with mentorship opportunities and support in establishing the skills you need to direct an independent research program.
 This includes providing support for submitting and publishing research papers, presenting research at conferences, and writing new grant proposals as a lead investigator–trainee (e.g., National Research Service Award, K01, K99).
+The starting salary range is $57,000 to $67,000 per year.

 How to Apply